Holothuroid/Covella/README.md

 The method `countFromZero` makes sure that you can have 0 milliseconds in a date.

+When you create your own units, I recommend including the singular form as a redirect.
+It will greatly increase readability further on.
+So...

+    def milli = millis

+Throughout this tutorial, I assume that both singular und plural are available.

 ### Using Cycles for regular time units
 We can know build upon that.